 Do you agree or disagree with the following statement: My health provider spent enough time with me addressing my needs.

-In the field of survey research, this is called an agree/disagree question, named for the answer options respondents are asked to consider.
+In the field of survey research, this is called an agree/disagree question (it’s named after the answer options it uses).
+This question type uses an agree, disagree scale.
+Essentially, an agree, disagree scale is a range of answer options that go from strongly agree to strongly disagree.
+It allows respondents to answer more precisely and it provides you with more nuanced survey responses to analyze.
 This type of question has been extremely popular among survey researchers for decades.
 Why?

 Well, they’re easy to write—and it’s a pretty standard question that’s used across industries.
 That being said, research has revealed some challenges with this question type.
 We’ll go over two such challenges and share our tips on how to overcome them in a snap.

 The seemingly simple agree/disagree construct has what’s called an acquiescence response bias.
 What we mean by that is, in general, people who answer surveys like to be seen as agreeable.
 So they’ll say they agree when given the choice, regardless of the actual content of the question.

 Another challenge is that the agree/disagree question appears to be so straightforward that researchers sometimes write a whole bunch of questions using the same answer choice options.
 Then, they put the questions into a matrix question type.